jpetso/versioncontrol/commitlog/README.txt

 If the Version Control API knows about URLs of repository viewers and issue trackers, this module provides links to those in the commit logs.

+Additionally, Commit Log can send out these logs to the version control administrator's e-mail address if the corresponding option is enabled.

 Commit Log depends on the Version Control API module.